-Annealing Helicases: ATP-driven DNA-Rewinding Motor Proteins.
-Our studies of chromatin dynamics took an unexpected turn in the course our studies of the HARP protein.
-We were initially interested in HARP because it is in the same family of ATPases (the SNF2-like family) as the chromatin assembly proteins ISWI (the ATPase subunit of ACF) and Chd1.
-In addition, mutations in HARP were found to be responsible for a rare human disorder known as Schimke immuno-osseous dysplasia (SIOD), which usually leads to death in early childhood.
-We thus embarked on the analysis of HARP with the notion that it might catalyze chromatin remodeling in conjunction with a specific biochemical process, such as DNA repair.
-We found, however, that HARP does not exhibit chromatin remodeling activity.
+Our studies of chromatin dynamics took an unexpected turn in the course our studies of the HARP protein (also known as SMARCAL1).
+We were interested in HARP because it is in the same family of ATPases (the SNF2-like family) as the chromatin assembly proteins ISWI (the ATPase subunit of ACF) and Chd1.
+In addition, mutations in HARP were found to be responsible for a rare human disorder known as Schimke immuno-osseous dysplasia (SIOD).
+We thus embarked on the analysis of HARP with the notion that it might alter chromatin structure; however, HARP did not exhibit chromatin remodeling activity.
 Instead, we discovered that HARP possesses a novel annealing (reverse) helicase activity.
-In other words, HARP is a motorized molecular zipper that rewinds complementary single strands of DNA, such as single DNA strands that are bound by RPA, the major single-stranded DNA-binding protein in the nucleus.
-Hence, we have identified a new DNA-modifying activity that opposes the DNA-unwinding activities of helicases and polymerases.
-In addition, we have found a second annealing helicase, which we term AH2, for annealing helicase 2.
+In other words, HARP is a motorized molecular zipper that rewinds DNA, such as single DNA strands that are bound by RPA, the major single-stranded DNA-binding protein in the nucleus (Fig. 7).
+In addition, we found a second annealing helicase termed annealing helicase 2 (AH2, also known as ZRanB3).
 Unlike HARP, which forms a stable complex with RPA, AH2 does not bind to RPA.
-Our current efforts are directed toward the identification and characterization of additional annealing helicases as well as the illumination of the biological processes in which HARP is involved in the cell.
+In these studies, we have identified a new DNA-modifying activity that acts in opposition to the DNA-unwinding activities of helicases and polymerases.

 Jim Kadonaga was an undergraduate in Chemistry at MIT, where he received the Alpha Chi Sigma Prize as well as the American Institute of Chemists Certificate.
-He then carried out his graduate studies with Jeremy R. Knowles in the Department of Chemistry at Harvard University, where he was a DuPont Fellow.
-Jim was a postdoctoral associate with Robert Tjian at UC Berkeley as a Fellow of the Miller Institute for Basic Research in Science, American Cancer Society, and Lucille P. Markey Charitable Trust.
+He carried out his graduate studies with Jeremy R. Knowles in the Department of Chemistry at Harvard University, where he was a DuPont Fellow.
+Jim was a postdoctoral associate with Robert Tjian at UC Berkeley as a Fellow of the Miller Institute for Basic Research in Science, American Cancer Society California Division, and Lucille P. Markey Charitable Trust.
 He joined the faculty at UCSD in 1988 and served as the Chair of the Section of Molecular Biology from 2003 to 2007.
-Since 2008, Jim has been serving as the Chair of the Graduate Program in Biological Sciences.
+Jim also served as the Chair of the Graduate Program in Biological Sciences from 2008 to 2014.
 In 2012, he received the UCSD Chancellor's Associates Award for Excellence in Research in Science and Engineering.
 Jim is presently the Amylin Endowed Chair and a Distinguished Professor in the Section of Molecular Biology.